Key Points

 - Secret recording must have an editorial and public interest justification which warrants the breach of privacy.
 Appropriate approval for secret recording must be obtained in advance.

-- The Guidelines state that: Any proposal to equip third parties with body-worn cameras and microphones where to do so might infringe the privacy of an individual or where the third party is entering private premises without permission must be referred in advance to Director Editorial Policy and Standards, who will consider: the public interest in the material gathered in this way; what measures have been taken to ensure that there is no unjustified infringement of privacy; whether there is adequate technical provision for ensuring that the recording equipment is under the 成人快手鈥檚 control.
+Any proposal to equip third parties with bodyworn cameras and microphones, where to do so might infringe the privacy of an individual or where the third party is entering private premises without permission, must be referred in advance to the Director of Editorial Policy and Standards.

-(See Editorial Guidelines Section 7 Privacy: 7.3.24) - Great care should be taken over the use of body camera material and microphones and other material recorded on unobtrusive devices and supplied by third parties.
+- Great care should be taken over the use of body camera material and microphones and other material recorded on unobtrusive devices and supplied by third parties.
 There may be issues of privacy, accuracy, anonymity, offence, or legal issues such as defamation, contempt of court or data protection.

 Introduction

-See Editorial Guidelines Section 7 Privacy
+(See Editorial Guidelines Section 7 Privacy)

-See Editorial Guidelines Section 7 Privacy: Secret Recording 7.3.10 鈥 7.3.21 and Guidance: Secret Recording
+(See Editorial Guidelines Section 7 Privacy: Secret Recording 7.4.11 – 7.4.29 and guidance: Secret Recording)

 The following Guidance applies equally to other unobtrusive devices used for recording such as microphones and mobile phones.